nesi/puppet-git/README.markdown

 # puppet-git
 ============

+A puppet module for managing the installation and configuration of [git](http://git-scm.com/).

-**WARNING** Depreciated, changes to how Puppet sets up the environment variables with `exec` resources means this module no longer works as intended when creating repositories as any user other than root.
+**WARNING** Changes to how Puppet sets up the environment variables with `exec` resources means this module no longer works as intended when managing repositories as any user other than root.
 It is recommended that the Puppetlabs vcsrepo module is used instead: https://github.com/puppetlabs/puppetlabs-vcsrepo

-A puppet module for managing git resources

-# To install into puppet

-Clone into your puppet configuration in your `puppet/modules` directory:

- git clone git://github.com/nesi/puppet-git.git git

-Or if you're managing your Puppet configuration with git, in your `puppet` directory:

-    git submodule add git://github.com/nesi/puppet-git.git modules/git --init --recursive cd modules/git
-    git checkout master
-    git pull
-    cd ../..
-    git commit -m "added git submodule from https://github.com/nesi/puppet-git"

-It might seem bit excessive, but it will make sure the submodule isn't headless...

 # Usage